Cardano-Forge/weld/README.md

 await wallet.handler.signTx("YOUR_TX", true);
 ```

-See [this implemantation](documentation/examples/d-other-methods/app.tsx) for a use case example.
+See [this implementation](documentation/examples/d-other-methods/app.tsx) for a use case example.

 ## Selectors

-React state selectors are functions or hooks that help manage and access specific parts of a component's state.
-They allow you to efficiently retrieve and update only the necessary pieces of state within a component, **reducing the need for re-rendering the entire component tree** when changes occur.
+Ract state selectors are functions or hooks that help manage and access specific parts of a component's state.
+They allow you to efficiently retrieve and update only the necessary pieces of state within a component,
+**reducing the need for re-rendering the entire component tree** when changes occur.
 By using state selectors, you can **optimize performance** by ensuring that only the relevant parts of the UI are updated, improving responsiveness and efficiency.
 This targeted state management makes your application more maintainable and scalable, as it prevents unnecessary computations and enhances overall performance.

 > It is crucial to keep the state minimal and derive additional values from it whenever possible.